Q:

 1. Baking Cakes in Physical Changes

-1. Mixing and stirring When we mix flour, sugar, eggs and other raw materials together, this is a typical physical change process.
-Stirring causes the ingredients to mix evenly to form a batter or dough, but does not produce a new substance.
+When we mix flour, sugar, eggs and other raw materials together, this is a typical physical change process.
+Generally speaking Stirring causes the ingredients to mix evenly to form a batter or dough, however does not create a new chemical. pass the butter and sugar

-2. pass the butter and sugar Dispelling the butter and sugar is one of the key steps when making a cake.
-The process of sending air into the butter and sugar mixture by mechanical action, causing the volume to expand.
+Dispelling the butter and sugar is one of the key steps when making a cake.
+The process of sending atmosphere into the butter and sugar mixture by mechanical action, causing the volume to expand.
 This is also a physical change, because no new matter is created, just a change in form.
+Additionally Filling of Cake Mold

-3. Filling of Cake Mold The flow of the batter and the process of filling the mold before the batter is poured into the mold and placed in the oven to bake is also a physical change.
-The morphology of the batter changed, but no new substances were produced.
+The flow of the batter and the process of filling the mold before the batter is poured into the mold and placed in the oven to bake is also a physical change.
+The morphology of the batter changed, however no new substances were produced.

 2. Baking Cakes with Chemical Changes

-3. Baking Cake Comprehensive Analysis
+3. In my experience, Baking Cake thorough Analysis

-The physical and chemical changes work together to make the cake from the initial batter or dough to the soft, sweet cake we are familiar.
-The physical changes provide the basic shape and structure of the cake, while the chemical changes give the cake its unique flavor and color.
+From the above analysis, it's able to be seen that the process of baking cakes includes both physical and chemical changes.
+Physical changes are mainly reflected in the mixing of raw materials, stirring and filling of batter, while chemical changes are reflected in the fermentation, Maillard interaction and caramelization interaction.
+I've found that The physical and chemical changes work together to make the cake from the initial batter or dough to the soft, sweet cake we're familiar.
+In my experience, The physical changes provide the basic shape and structure of the cake, while the chemical changes give the cake its unique flavor and color.

-4. summary
+4. For example summary

 Get a Free Quote